aliceportes/Valorant_Skins/README.md

 # Valorant Skins – HTML/CSS Practice Project

-This is a simple and visually styled website showcasing some of the most iconic Valorant weapon skin bundles.
+This is a simple and visually styled website showcasing a selection of Valorant weapon skin bundles.
 It was created as a **personal project to practice HTML and CSS** concepts learned in college.

 The project focuses on structure, layout, responsive design, and interactivity using only HTML and CSS.